bimajatiwijaya/manufacture/mrp_bom_note/README.rst

 Usage
 =====

-* Go to Manufacturing > Products > Bill of Materials
+* Go to Manufacturing > Master Data > Bill of Materials
 * Edit an existing BoM and fill in the Notes field on tab Notes

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas